hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 I, DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>, provide P2PPCB platform.

 DISCLAIMER: PC0 is extraordinarily slow for a large keyboard, so far.
 Around 60 keys is a reasonable limit.
-You cannot speed up PC0 a lot with expensive hardware, because F360's computation is done only by CPU, never by GPU, only single-thread, never multi-thread.
+You cannot speed up PC0 a lot with expensive hardware, because F360's computation is mostly done only by CPU, never by GPU, only single-thread, never multi-thread.

 DISCLAIMER: So far, PC0 remains at sketchy quality.
 In some cases, you'll get stuck into F360's critical bug